International Biology Olympiad: IBO 2020 and the International Group Project

 In the face of the threat of the International Science Olympiads' cancellation due to the COVID-19 pandemic (the International Physics Olympiad was officially canceled), the IBO 2020 was the first in the International Science Olympiads that was claimed by the host (Japan) to be held entirely virtually with a guaranteed supervision to adapt to the pandemic.

 Notably, in the IBO 2020, the International Group Project was proposed.
 This is the first international group-based scientific project in the history of International Science Olympiads, aiming to intensify scientific discussion and collaboration among competitors from various countries.

 In the International Group Project 2020, there are 50 research teams, and every team consists of 4 to 7 competitors, all representing different countries.
 In each team, these young biologists collaborated with their international fellows in a three-month scientific project.
 Finally, they had to propose a professional poster or presentation about an outstanding, innovative idea that can determine biology's future and solve a critical global issue.
 Every performance was evaluated by noble professors of Japan in life science.

 Altogether, 53 countries and 202 contestants participated in the International Group Project 2020.
 This project was described as "the first trial of a collaborative research opportunity in IBO's history."
 Among 50 teams, six outstanding teams had (25 students) received the Award of Excellence for the best performance.

 Summary

 Each year, the IBO is organised by a different country.

+Performance of countries

+As of August 2025, the current list of countries with the best results (spanning the last 10 years) for gold medals are as follows: